 - Casual seating in common spaces: How many times have you passed a co-worker in the hallway without so much as a “How’s it goin’?”
 By placing cafe tables and casual group seating in high-traffic common spaces, team members will be more likely to sit down and have a quick chat with coworkers in passing.

 If you are an executive or a team or department leader, your actions and attitude will be noticed and modeled by many.
 Use a lot of positive reinforcement when employees share information that is beneficial to the organization, and be open in terms of sharing your own knowledge.
 For instance, if you have a centralized knowledge sharing platform, you might publish monthly video updates or write-ups.

-It’s also important to be transparent and make it clear why you’re sharing your knowledge and encouraging others to do the same.
+It’s also important to be transparent and make it clear why you’re creating a knowledge management framework and encouraging others to share what they know.
 Highlight examples of successful knowledge sharing and show employees the impact it has had on specific projects and business goals.
 If people understand how their work will contribute to a larger project, they will feel more valued and will be more likely to offer creative and insightful solutions.